-B. 2023 MTEF: Submissions from public institutions in support of large infrastructure projects and/or programmes that require budget allocations in 2023/24 and over the MTEF are invited.
+For the 2024 MTEF: Submissions from public institutions1 in respect of large infrastructure projects and/or programmes that require budget support over the 2024 MTEF are invited.
 The proposal should consist of a primary submission and supporting documentation.
-The closing date for submissions is 30 June 2022.
+The closing date for submissions is 14 July 2023.

-The facility will only consider submissions from public institutions in respect of infrastructure proposals that are:
+The facility will only consider submissions from public institutions in respect of infrastructure proposals that meet the following minimum requirements:

-- Clearly identified as a national priority by the Presidential Infrastructure Coordinating Council and designated as Strategic Integrated Project or a priority as provided in the National Infrastructure Plan 2050 (NIP 2050).
-The project/programme must receive endorsement and written support from the relevant national department(s). - 2.
+- 1. Clearly identified as a national priority by the Presidential Infrastructure Coordinating Council and designated as Strategic Integrated Project or a priority as provided in the National Infrastructure Plan 2050 (NIP 2050). - 2.
+The project/programme must receive endorsement and written support from the relevant national department(s).
+The letter of support should be signed by the Director-General of the national department or any person to whom the function has been delegated (letter of delegation should be attached).
+The letter should include endorsement from the national department that the funds, if approved, will flow through the department, either as a conditional grant or on the departmental vote. - 3.
 Very large (a minimum total project cost of R1 billion for projects and R3 billion for programmes) and strategic interventions.
-These are interventions that imply a significant commitment of fiscal resources, and which will have substantial long-term impacts on economic growth, social equity and employment creation.
+These are interventions that imply a significant commitment of fiscal resources, and which will have substantial long-term impacts on economic growth, social equity and employment creation. - 4.
+Provide clear justification and rationale for allocating funding from the fiscus by providing a completed Cost Benefit Analysis or Cost Effectiveness Analysis. - 5.
+A transparent Budget Statement that indicates that dedicated and appropriate funding sources have been considered.
+The BFI should be the last port of call and therefore, sponsors must demonstrate the extent to which alternative and conventional funding sources have been explored and deployed prior to approaching the BFI.

-1 Public institutions include National, Provincial, Municipal spheres of government as well as Public Entities.
+1 Public institutions include National, Provincial, Municipal spheres of government as well as Public Entities

-3. Projects and programmes to be submitted must be in the following sectors: Energy, Water and Sanitation, Transport and, Digital Communications; Human Settlements, Agriculture and Agroprocessing, Health, Education and Municipal infrastructure.
+6. Projects and programmes to be submitted must be in the following sectors: Energy, Water and Sanitation, Transport and, Digital Communications; Human Settlements, Agriculture and Agro-processing, Health, Education and Municipal infrastructure.
 With regards to Municipal Infrastructure, priority will be given to water and sanitation, energy and bulk infrastructure projects.